CBSE Class 11 Physics Syllabus

 Kinetic theory of gases – assumptions, concept of pressure.
 Kinetic interpretation of temperature; rms speed of gas molecules; degrees of freedom, law of equi-partition of energy (statement only) and application to specific heat capacities of gases; concept of mean free path, Avogadro’s number.

-Unit X: Oscillations and Waves
+Unit X: Oscillations and Waves 26 Periods

 Chapter–14: Oscillations

-Simple harmonic motion (S.H.M) and its equation; phase; oscillations of a loaded spring- restoring force and force constant; energy in S.H.M.
-Kinetic and potential energies; simple pendulum derivation of expression for its time period.
-Free, forced and damped oscillations (qualitative ideas only), resonance.
+Simple harmonic motion (S.H.M) and its equations of motion; phase; oscillations of a loaded spring- restoring force and force constant; energy in S.H.M.

 Chapter–15: Waves